Kolyaj/Yaxy/readme.md

 If you haven't installed NodeJS already, [then do it] (http://nodejs.org/), then

-     npm install-g yaxy
+     npm install -g yaxy

 ## Running

-     yaxy - config my-yaxy-config.txt - port 9999
+     yaxy --config my-yaxy-config.txt --port 9999

 If you do not specify `--config`, Yaxy will look for yaxy-config.txt file in the current directory.
 The server will listen on port `8558`, if no `--port` specified.